On the Cosmological Stability of the Higgs Instability: The dynamics in the interior of the Higgs bubbles

 In Fig.~\ref{energy} we plot the total energy density of the system and its various components (left) and the corresponding equation of state (right).
 We highlight three points.
 First of all, the dynamics is characterized by the presence of a singularity point at $\eta=\eta_*$, whose origin we will discuss later on.
-Secondly, the contribution from the Higgs gradient energy density (computed through LATTICEEASY by averaging over distances larger than $1/(\sqrt{\lambda} h_0$)) is always subdominant compared to the Higgs kinetic and potential energy densities.
+Secondly, the contribution from the Higgs gradient energy density (computed through LATTICEEASY by averaging over distances larger than the scale $1/(\sqrt{\lambda} h_0)$, obtained as a combination of parameters of the Higgs potential and initial conditions to normalise momentum scales and to perform spatial averages~\cite{Felder:2000hq}) is always subdominant compared to the Higgs kinetic and potential energy densities.
 Thirdly, while at the beginning the energy density is dominated by the inflation vacuum energy, the energy density becomes first negative, when the Higgs potential energy dominates due to the negative quartic coupling, and subsequently positive when the energy density of the system is dominated by the kinetic energy density of the Higgs field.
 Notice also that, at this stage, the potential energy density grows much more slowly than the kinetic energy density.

 Since the fully non-linear solution of the dynamics shows that the gradient energy density of the Higgs is negligible, we are allowed to describe the dynamics of the scale factor and the Higgs field in the interior of the bubble and to explain the origin of the singularity point without including such a contribution.